onyxius/Pantheon-ShowServerAndShard-Mod/README.md

 <p align="center" width="100%">
-You can get more info on modding Pantheon by joining the Mods of Pantheon discord group https://discord.gg/h96Tuk5h
+You can get more info on modding Pantheon by joining the Mods of Pantheon discord group https://discord.gg/h96Tuk5h You can also get a neat tool to download and deploy your mods here https://github.com/ModsOfPantheon/ModsOfPantheonClient
 </p>